News from the South - Alabama News Feed

 Faith Time: Ending domestic violence and abuse part I

 SUMMARY: In a recent discussion on Faith Time, Erica Smith, assistant director for the North American Division of Seventh-day Adventists, addressed the church’s “End It Now” campaign, aimed at combating domestic violence, sexual violence, and human trafficking.
 The initiative reflects the church’s commitment to providing hope and healing to all individuals affected by these issues, both within and outside the faith community.
-Smith emphasized the importance of bringing awareness to the prevalence of abuse in faith settings, highlighting that it often goes unrecognized and can involve charismatic community leaders.
-The campaign fosters a supportive environment for survivors to share their stories.
+Smith emphasized the importance of bringing awareness to the prevalence of abuse in faith settings, highlighting that it often goes unrecognized and can involve charismatic community .
+The campaign fosters a supportive for survivors to share their stories.

-We talk about the “End it Now” campaign
+We about the “End it Now” campaign

 News from the South - Alabama News Feed